 This is a great question because iron deficiency is common in both vegetarian and non-vegetarian diets.
 In fact, iron deficiency is one of the most common mineral deficiencies in the United States.

 Getting enough iron with a vegan or vegetarian diet doesn't have to be hard.

-In this article, we'll review the role of iron in the body, plant-based sources of iron, and easy ways to optimize iron absorption.
+In this article, we'll review the role of iron in the body, plant-based sources of iron, and easy ways to optimize iron absorption on a vegan diet.

 Iron is an essential mineral needed for DNA synthesis, immune system function, and red blood cell development.